HesselM/rpicross_notes/02-network.md

     RPI~$ sudo apt-get dist-upgrade
     ```

-### SSH-Keys : pi-user
+## SSH from XCS: pi

-Currently, you need to type your password each time you connect with the RPi.
-With the use of ssh-keys, we can automate this process.
+Currently, you need to enter your password each time you connect to the RPi.
+With the use of SSH-keys, we can automate this process.

-1. Generate ssh-keys in the VM.
+1. Generate ssh-keys in the XCS.
     ```
     XCS~$ cd ~/.ssh
     XCS~$ ssh-keygen -t rsa